alatras/bitvavo-bot-node/README.md

 ## Notes
 - **The file `.env` is control panel for tuning.**
 - **The `.evn` comments are the observer notes.
 Refer to them to understand more.**
+- **Bot2 and Bot3 are different bots that may share `node_modules` with the main bot.
+Don't put the main bot in a folder.s**